viur-framework/viur-docs/source/intro.rst

   have multiple models utilizing one kind, even with different attributes or conflicting types.

 - **Skeleton**

   A skeleton describes the data that is written into the data store.

   In a more generic terminology, skeletons can be seen as models.
   Skeletons consist of several *bones*, defining the attributes of that model.

 - **Bone**

-  A bone stores the type, meta data and the value of one attribute in a skeleton.
+  A bone stores the type, value and meta data of one attribute in a skeleton.

-  In ViUR, an attribute isn't just defined by its name, value and type, but also additional information used to automatically create input masks used to interact with the user.
+  The meta data is additional information (descriptions, help text, etc.) used to automatically create input masks for user interaction.

-  That's why we declare additional information (like descriptions, help text, etc.) along with the data model.